rigaya/QSVEnc/QSVEncC_Options.en.md

 If a protocol other than "file" is used, then this output buffer will not be used.

 ### --mfx-thread &lt;int&gt;
 Set number of threads for QSV pipeline (must be more than 2).
+This option is supported only on Windows.

 ### --output-thread &lt;int&gt;
 Specify whether to use a separate thread for output.